Your expert guide to procurement: Processes, types, and stages

 Sourcing

 Sourcing encompasses the beginning stages of the procurement process.
 During this stage, many questions are answered.
 What goods and services does the company currently need?
-Which vendors provide these items, and of those vendors, who are the best options?
+Which vendors provide these items, and of those vendors, which are the best options?
 Has a purchase request been created?

 Purchasing